 Centre for Excellence in Universal Design: National Disability Authority (NDA)

 Providing Best Practice Resources in Universal Design: Universal Design Network of Canada

 From Where I Sit: Busting Five Myths of Universal Design: Rick Hansen Foundation

-Universal Design for Learning in Higher Education: University of Calgary
+Universal Design for Learning in Higher Education (PDF): University of Calgary

 UDL On Campus: Center for Applied Special Technology (CAST)